kartverket/backstage-plugin-risk-scorecard-frontend/README.md

 # [Backstage](https://backstage.io)

-To run Backstage locally, run these commands:
+To run Backstage locally, you only need to run these commands:

 ```sh
 yarn install
 yarn dev
 ```

+---

-### Docker
+### Docker (Alternative)

+> [!WARNING]
+> Simply running `yarn dev` should be sufficient for local development, but some may prefer to run applications through Docker.
+> As this is less frequently used, these instructions may be outdated and no longer function properply.

 To build the Docker image, run this command: